- Frustrated with your SEO results? Learn how to improve SEO so that your brand achieves greater visibility, traffic, leads, and overall performance.

 First, though, you should make sure that your structural and technical foundation is rock solid.
 Here’s how to do that:

-1. Organize your site taxonomy
+1. Organize your website architecture

 Is your website easy to navigate?
 Is the hierarchical structure logical?
 URL structure matters.
 Each folder and subfolder in your URL provides search engines with more context around what’s on the page, and how the URL relates to the overall website.